When You're Looking Like That

-"When You're Looking Like That" is a song by Irish boy band Westlife from their second studio album, Coast to Coast (2000).
-It was released on 30 July 2001 as the sixth and final single from the album in Australia, New Zealand, Asia, Latin America, and mainland Europe.
+"When You're Looking Like That" is a song by Irish boy band Westlife, serving as the sixth overall single from their second studio album, Coast to Coast (2000).
+It was first released in Sweden on 30 July 2001 and was later issued in Australia, New Zealand, Asia, Latin America, and the rest of mainland Europe.
 "When You're Looking Like That" peaked at number six in Denmark and was certified gold in Sweden by the International Federation of the Phonographic Industry (IFPI) for shipments of 15,000 copies.

 Although it is one of the more popular tracks in the UK and has a music video being played regularly on UK music channels, the single was cancelled and was not released in the UK or Ireland and charted outside of the top 100 in the UK Singles Chart due to leakage only.
 It was instead issued as a double A-side single with "Queen of My Heart" and became their ninth UK number one.
 It was re-released in 2001 with its single remix included on the group's third studio album World of Our Own (2001).
 In 2019, the single charted in Ireland and peaked at number 20, giving Westlife their 28th top-20 hit in Ireland.

 A Spanish version of the song, titled "Con lo bien que te ves" has also been recorded and can be found on their South African-only release, Released.
 The Spanish lyrics was written by Rudy Pérez.